PhD Student in Computer Science & Computational Modeling of Health Trajectories in Chronic and Long-Term Conditions (Breast Cancer) *OPEN*

 • Start: Upon Agreement, the latest: 1 January 2027

-At this time, only applications from EU/Swiss candidates can be considered.
-Application deadline: 2 July 2026 EOD.
+At this time, due to funding constraints, only applications from EU/Swiss candidates can be considered.
+Application deadline: 13 July 2026 EOD.

 Description of the Scientific Environment

-The Quality of Life Technologies (QoL) lab at the Geneva School of Economics and Management Faculty (GSEM) and the Center for Informatics (CUI) of the University of Geneva is looking for a motivated junior scientist to join the lab (salary level: assistant A2, 75-100%).
-The lab research interests revolve around the fundamental and algorithmic problems, as well as human-centric challenges of the systems enabling an assessment and improvement of human behaviour, health, and quality of life in the long term.
+The Quality of Life Technologies (QoL) lab at the Geneva School of Economics and Management (GSEM) and the Center for Informatics (CUI) of the University of Geneva is looking for a motivated junior scientist to join the lab (salary level: assistant A2, 75–100%).
+The lab’s research focuses on fundamental and algorithmic problems, as well as human-centric challenges of the systems that enable the assessment and improvement of human behaviour, health, and quality of life in the long term.

-Specifically, the research topic relates to research on Quality of Life assessment, modelling and its improvement for patients’ populations while leveraging current QoL lab expertise in mobile computing for data acquisition and expertise in machine learning, including deep learning for data modeling.
-The research will employ user-centric design methods, leveraging the mixed methods (quantitative-qualitative, in longitudinal, large scale data collection studies with patients) and rely on interdisciplinary collaboration for data collection and the derived models’ evaluation.
+Specifically, the topic concerns research on quality-of-life assessment, modeling, and its improvement for patient populations while leveraging current QoL Lab expertise in mobile computing for data acquisition and expertise in machine learning, including deep learning for data modeling.
+The research will employ user-centered design methods, mixed-methods design (quantitative and qualitative, in longitudinal, large-scale data collection studies with patients) and rely on interdisciplinary collaboration for data collection and the evaluation of the resulting models.

 Research Context

-The research conducted within this candidate will contribute to software being continually developed by the QoL Lab members and constituting the mQoL Living Lab (implying Android/iOS, Flutter, Python, Kotlin).
-The applicant should be comfortable using standard machine learning libraries (e.g., sk-learn, pandas, PyTorch, and TensorFlow/Keras) and data visualization software (e.g., Plotly, Seaborn, Matplotlib).
-Additionally, the CUI has its own FacLab, with 3D printers, laser cutters, and other tools, which may be freely leveraged within the project.
+The research conducted within this PhD project will contribute to software being continuously developed by QoL Lab members as part of the mQoL Living Lab infrastructure (including Android and iOS platforms, Flutter-based mobile development, and programming in Python and Kotlin).
+The applicant should be comfortable using standard data science and machine learning libraries, such as pandas, scikit-learn, PyTorch, and TensorFlow/Keras and data visualization libraries, such as Plotly, Seaborn, and Matplotlib.
+Additionally, the CUI FacLab, equipped with 3D printers, laser cutters, and other prototyping tools, may be used when relevant for the development or adaptation of study-related technologies.

-The principal QoL supervisor is Professor Katarzyna Wac, while the daily co-supervisor is MSc Alexandre Horst.
-The clinical co-supervisors are Dre Anita Wolfer and other clinicians from the HUG’s Breast Cancer center.
+The principal QoL supervisor is Professor Katarzyna Wac, while the daily co-supervisor is MSc Alexander Horst.
+The clinical co-supervisors are Dre Anita Wolfer and other clinicians from the HUG’s Breast Cancer Center.

-• Holding a role of a teaching assistant for the selected UNIGE courses taught by Prof. Wac.
+• Serving as a teaching assistant for selected UNIGE courses taught by Prof. Wac.

-• Holding a role of a research assistant: Managing own research within the QoL Lab scope and the scope of the EMBED project (including project code, datasets, project deliverables, papers, other proposals, etc., depending on the level of seniority); note that this research project implies completely managing own real-life settings study titled VitaQoL with recruited patients in Geneva area (N: at least 30, length: at least 24 months).
+• Serving as a research assistant within the scope of the QoL Lab projects and especially the EMBED project (including research code, datasets, project deliverables, scientific publications, and research proposals, depending on the level of seniority); note that this research project includes managing a real-world study titled VitaQoL with patients recruited in the Geneva area (target sample size: at least 30 patients; duration: at least 24 months)

-• Contributing additional mQoL Living Lab features, including integrating new wearables’ APIs and new machine learning methods (including deep learning) for data analysis and predictive/prescriptive models of behavioral, health, and life quality outcomes.
+• Contributing to the development of additional mQoL Living Lab features, including integrating APIs for new wearable devices and new machine learning methods, including deep learning approaches for data analysis and predictive and prescriptive models of behavioral, health, and quality-of-life outcomes.

-• Executing full lifecycle mQoL Living Lab software development and evaluation in real-life settings with a set of patients in the scope of the EMBED project.
+• Carrying out the full lifecycle of mQoL Living Lab software development and evaluation in real-world settings with patients.

-• The position requires living in (or relocating to) Geneva and being present in the office and/or the clinic.
+• The position requires living in, or relocating to, Geneva and being present in the office and/or clinic.

-• Note: Clinical knowledge of the domain is NOT required, but it is welcome.
+• Note: Clinical knowledge of the domain is not required, but would be welcome.

-• Please feel free to apply even if you think your expertise and interest only partially fulfill these responsibilities.
+Applicants are encouraged to apply even if their expertise and interests only partially match these responsibilities.

-The chosen candidate will be hired on a 1-year renewable contract.
-The position has a maximum duration span of 5 years.
-In the first year, there is a 3-month trial period during which both parties can terminate the working agreement.
+The selected candidate will be hired on a 1-year renewable contract.
+The position has a maximum duration of 5 years.
+In the first year, there is a 3-month probationary period during which either party may terminate the employment agreement.

 Formal Requirements

-Applicants should hold a MSc degree in computer science, bioinformatics, human-computer interaction, or related fields with excellent results and professional English and French.
-As criteria for assessing the qualifications, emphasis will also be laid on previous projects, publications, and relevant clinical, human subjects studies or industrial experience (if any).
+Applicants should hold an MSc degree in computer science, bioinformatics, human-computer interaction, or related fields with excellent results and professional proficiency in English and French.
+As criteria for assessing the qualifications, emphasis will also be placed on previous projects, publications, and relevant clinical, human-subjects research or industrial experience (if any).

-At this time, only applications from EU/Swiss candidates can be considered.
-Application deadline: 2 July 2026 EOD.
+At this time, due to funding constraints, only applications from EU/Swiss candidates can be considered.
+Application deadline: 13 July 2026 EOD.

 Application Procedure

-The application, in English, must be submitted electronically as one PDF file to Prof. Katarzyna Wac (katarzyna.wac@unige.ch) and MSc Alexandre Horst (alexandre.horst@unige.ch).
+The application, in English, must be submitted electronically as one PDF file to Prof. Katarzyna Wac (katarzyna.wac@unige.ch) and MSc Alexander Horst (alexander.horst@unige.ch).
 Please include:

-• Detailed, up-to-date CV and publication list, including Google Scholar profile link and, if applicable, grant acquisition experience
+• Detailed, up-to-date CV and publication list, including Google Scholar profile link (if available) and grant acquisition experience (if available)

 • Diplomas and transcripts of records (BSc, MSc)